The Cosmological Heavy Ion Collider: Fast Thermalization after Cosmic Inflation: Observation

 The analysis thus far is an important consistency check on the inflationary universe scenario.
-However, ideally we would have an observable associated with the detailed physics that occurs during the process of thermalization.
+It is also important to understand the quantitative impact of thermalization on the observables of inflation.

-The canonical observational probe of reheating is a shift in $n_s$ and $r$ \cite{Martin:2010kz,Munoz:2014eqa,Cook:2015vqa,Dai:2014jja,Drewes:2015coa,Lozanov:2016hid,Easther:2013nga}.
+The canonical observational probe of post-inflationary evolution, e.g.~reheating, is a shift in $n_s$ and $r$ \cite{Martin:2010kz,Munoz:2014eqa,Gong:2015qha,Cook:2015vqa,Dai:2014jja,Drewes:2015coa,Lozanov:2016hid,Easther:2013nga,Dai:2014jja,Martin:2016oyk,Drewes:2015coa,Lozanov:2016hid,Ji:2019gfy,Kabir:2016kdh}.
 This occurs solely due to the modified expansion history of the universe, and not the detailed microphysics.
-A period of expansion lasting $\Delta N$ e-folds with $w_{\Delta}$ is completely degenerate with a shift in the number of e-folds before the end of inflation that the CMB pivot scale exited the horizon, by an amount \cite{Martin:2010kz,Cook:2015vqa},
+A period of expansion lasting $\Delta N$ e-folds and with equation of state $w_{\Delta}$ is completely degenerate with a shift in the number of e-folds before the end of inflation that the CMB pivot scale exited the horizon, by an amount \cite{Martin:2010kz,Cook:2015vqa},

+Applied to reheating, $w_{\Delta}$ and $\Delta N$ correspond to the equation of state $w_{re}$ and number of e-folds of reheating $N_{re}$.
+The equation of state $w_{re}$ may deviate from $1/3$, and in full generality need only satisfy $w>-1/3$ (corresponding to the end of inflation).
+In practice, it can be treated as a free (bounded) parameter that is to be constrained by data.

-This completely encodes the reheating dependence of inflationary predictions.
+Eq.~\eqref{eq:deltabarN} completely encodes the reheating dependence of inflationary predictions.
 In particular, the Hubble constant at the moment a fluctuation of wavenumber $k$ exits the horizon $H_k$, from which one can derive $n_s$ and $r$, is given by \cite{Cook:2015vqa}, \be \log \left( \frac{H_k}{V_{end}^{1/4}}\right)= N_k + \Delta \bar{N}- 61.6, \ee where $N_k$ is the number of e-folds before the pivot scale exits the horizon, and for simplicity the numerical factor of 61.6 accounts for the spin-degrees of freedom (fixed in the above to be 100) and the CMB pivot scale, taken to be $.05 \, {\rm Mpc}^{-1}$.